-EP Review: Eleni Drake – Vanilla Sky
+EP Review: Eleni Drake – Vanilla Sky18th February 2021

 Amalgamating artists from a variety of different genres is an impossible accomplishment.
 To take their stylings and their showmanship, their unique sounds and definable qualities, only to mash them together with surprisingly strong results, is a pipe dream for many independent artists.
 There are rare examples of so many influences rubbing together and paying off, and Vanilla Sky is one such product.
 Pooling identifiable influences from just about anyone and everyone, the six-track EP is a standout among a vast ocean of content.
 Eleni Drake has crafted a drop of exceptional content for this endless sea of independent artistry.

 With the titular track being the clear, comfortable highlight, Drake utilises the acoustics and ethereally-driven sounds that back her vocal talents.
 It is a lucid experience, six strong tracks that clock in at barely twenty-five minutes, and the outcome is an exceptional series of tracks.
 Vanilla Sky is an EP that shows, rather clearly, that the creative at the heart of it all is writing with a genuine talent and ability, rather than some ulterior motive to sell or shift copies of their work.
 That much shines through, Melbourne Blues, the EP’s promotional single, draws from experiences of travelling Australia and New Zealand, and that longing to return can be felt rather clearly on the track.